What Is Glaucoma?

 Where Can You Go for Glaucoma Treatment?

 If you think you may have this condition, don’t wait to receive glaucoma treatment.
 The sooner your eye doctor catches this, the better.
 At MVC Eye Care, we can prescribe a treatment that can preserve your vision.

 Medications like eye drops can be impactful in regulating intraocular pressure.
 Laser treatments may also halt this condition, as can surgery.
 That said, surgery is often offered as a last resort for patients who are at high risk of losing all their vision.

 About MVC Eye CareAt MVC Eye Care, we offer many services.
 These include eye exams, vision therapy, reading problem counseling, LASIK, and treatment of optic nerve disorders, diabetic retinal disease, macular degeneration, and eye infections.

-To learn more contact us or schedule an appointment today, you can reach out to any of our three locations:
+To learn more contact us or schedule an appointment today, you can reach out to any of our five locations:

 - Manchester office: call 603-644-6100 or visit 2075 South Willow Street

 - Milford office: call 603-672-0338 or visit 603 Nashua Street

 - Merrimack office: call 603-424-0404 or visit 401 Daniel Webster Highway

 - Windham office: call (603) 792-2020 or visit 13 Indian Rock Rd, Windham, NH 03087